colonelsammy/octopress/source/_posts/2013-10-09-compile-time-fizzbuzz-without-boost.markdown

 {};

 ```

- and now we can append a new type to another:
+For an existing length, the 'size' template will select the 'best' specialisation of the size_impl template and add the new type as the last parameter.
+So now we can append a new type to another:

 ```c++
 template <class Sequence, class T, int N>